-Since falling ice fragments can pose a security risk for the surroundings of the wind turbine, the authorities request measures to reduce the risk from icefall to an acceptable level.
+Since falling ice fragments can be a security risk for the environs of the wind turbine, the authorities request measures to reduce the risk from icefall to an acceptable level.
 Thus, it is established in Austria to shut down wind turbines over the entire persistence of icing.
 However, falling ice fragments during de-icing of the turbine still present a potential security risk.

-- Monitoring of icing events at wind turbines using an innovative imaging method to generate a data base in terms of number, size, distance and possible flight trajectories of falling ice fragments
+- Monitoring of icing events at wind turbines using an innovative imaging method to generate a data base in terms of number, size, distance and possible flight trajectories of falling ice fragments.

 - Determination of ice-fall zones around the wind turbines through modelling of the falling trajectories of the ice fragments.

 - Development of scientifically based measures and policies for possible further reduction of the ice fall ice-fall, in collaboration with law experts and technical experts.